The company sends the employees for ethics training after coming under scrutiny for unethical business practices. But managers don't have to attend.

 After a near-death experience, Dilbert tries to get his benefits reinstated.
 Meanwhile, a group of marketing students begins to worship Wally.

-Wally describes his accomplishments
+Wally sells his soul.

-Dogbert counsels Dilbert in ways to become a better person.
+Dogbert counsels Dilbert in ways to become a better person